absolunet/docs-node-ioc/src/docs/04_basics/03_routing/en.md

 ### Register a controller

-To manually register a controller, the `router.controller` repository offers a `add` method.
+To manually register a controller, the `router.controller` repository offers an `add` method.

 ```javascript
 import MyController from './MyController';